 Final Fantasy VIII, since the monsters level up with you, can be played to completion at single-digit levels.
 It's actually regarded as being much easier than a high-level run.

 Final Fantasy X and Final Fantasy XIII have the NSG (No Sphere Grid) and NCU (No Crystarium Usage), respectively.
-The idea behind both cases is to use the equipment as effectively as possible.
+The idea behind both cases is to use equipment and abilities as effectively as possible.

-Final Fantasy XII has No Augments (i.e. everyone's stats say the same with no situational bonuses etc.), No Licence Board (i.e. everyone is more or less stuck to their starting equipment, also there are no Quickenings or Esper summons), and 122333 (i.e. everyone stays at the lowest possible level the entire game).
+A low-level run of Final Fantasy XII is commonly called a "122333" run, after the lowest possible levels the party can be note specifically: Vaan at level 1, Fran and Balthier at level 2, and the others at level 3.
+There are also No Augment runs (i.e. everyone's stats say the same with no situational bonuses etc.) and No License Board (i.e. everyone is more or less stuck to their starting equipment, also there are no Quickenings or Esper summons).

 Final Fantasy IX never gives the characters any EXP during boss fights, so it's entirely possible to reach the end of the game with every character, bar Zidane, at level one.
 This is done by avoiding random encounters, and by only using Zidane during the forced, story based encounters that end up giving you EXP.